ivanearisty/obsidian/Leap/Tecnotree/Meeting Sep 17 Tecnotree.md

 ## Additional Questions
 How do you handle deployment scallability and service availability; especially in the sense of do we need to have a CDN?

+Themes and delivery of the application is based on the branding requirements that we provide.
+We are not allowed to specifically modify any code.
+The marketing theme

+Concerns:
+- No dynamic rendering
+- No responsive components (like screen size)
+- The design specifications will have to be provided to TT, but we cannot edit specific components by ourselves, after the design docs are provided.

+Pros:
+- Built in Dark/Light themes